-• ON OFF • EQAXOPT BROWSE, then select one of the following options: RACF ON OFF • EQAXOPT CACHENUM, number: • EQAXOPT CCOUTPUTDSN,'file_name_pattern:' Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT CCOUTPUTDSNALLOC, allocation_parameters: Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT CCPROGSELECTDSN,'file_name_pattern:' Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAOPTS CEEREACTAFTERQDBG, then select one of the following options: YES NO • EQAOPTS CICSASMPGMND, then select one of the following options: YES NO • EQAXOPT CODEPAGE,code_page_number: • EQAXOPT COMMANDSDSN,'file_name_pattern:' Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT DEFAULTVIEW, then select one of the following options: STANDARD NOMACGEN • EQAXOPT DISABLERLIM, then select one of the following options: YES NO • EQAXOPT DLAYDBG, then select one of the following options: YES NO • EQAXOPT DLAYDBGCND, then select one of the following options: YES NO • EQAXOPT DLAYDBGDSN,'file_name_pattern:' EQAXOPT DLAYDBGTRC, pattern_match_trace_level: • EQAXOPT DLAYDBGXRF, then select one of the following options: DSN,'file_name:' REPOSITORY

-''' EQAXOPT DTCNDELETEDEADPROF, then select one of the following options:
+• EQAXOPT BROWSE, then select one of the following options: RACF ON OFF • EQAXOPT CACHENUM, number: • EQAXOPT CCOUTPUTDSN,'file_name_pattern:' Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT CCOUTPUTDSNALLOC,allocation_parameters: Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT CCPROGSELECTDSN,'file_name_pattern:' Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAOPTS CEEREACTAFTERQDBG, then select one of the following options: YES NO • EQAXOPT CODEPAGE,code_page_number: • EQAXOPT COMMANDSDSN,'file_name_pattern:' Append , LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT DEFAULTVIEW, then select one of the following options: STANDARD NOMACGEN • EQAXOPT DISABLERLIM, then select one of the following options: YES NO • EQAXOPT DLAYDBG, then select one of the following options: YES NO • EQAXOPT DLAYDBGCND, then select one of the following options: YES NO • EQAXOPT DLAYDBGDSN,'file_name_pattern:' • EQAXOPT DLAYDBGTRC,pattern_match_trace_level: • EQAXOPT DLAYDBGXRF, then select one of the following options: DSN,'file_name:' REPOSITORY • EQAXOPT DTCNDELETEDEADPROF, then select one of the following options: YES NO • EQAXOPT DTCNFORCECUID, then select one of the following options: YES NO

-YES

-NO

-• EQAXOPT DTCNFORCECUID, then select one of the following options:

-NO

-This option performs the same function as DTCNFORCEPROGID.
-If you select YES for

-DTCNFORCEPROGID, you do not need to specify this option.

-• EQAXOPT DTCNFORCEIP, then select one of the following options:

-YES

-NO

-• EQAXOPT DTCNFORCELOADMODID, then select one of the following options:

-YES

-NO

-• EQAXOPT DTCNFORCENETNAME, then select one of the following options:

-YES

-NO

-• EQAXOPT DTCNFORCEPROGID, then select one of the following options:

-YES

-NO

-• EQAXOPT DTCNFORCETERMID, then select one of the following options:

-YES

-NO

-• EQAXOPT DTCNFORCETRANID, then select one of the following options:

-YES

-NO

-• EQAXOPT DTCNFORCEUSERID, then select one of the following options:

-YES

-NO

-• EQAXOPT DYNDEBUG, then select one of the following options:

-ON

-OFF

-• EQAXOPT EQAQPP, then select one of the following options:

-ON

-OFF

-• EQAXOPT EXPLICITDEBUG, then select one of the following options:

-ON

-OFF

-• EQAXOPT GPFDSN,'file_name:

-• EQAXOPT HOSTPORTS, range_of_ports:

-• EQAXOPT IGNOREODOLIMIT, then select one of the following options:

-YES

-NO

-• EQAXOPT LOGDSN, 'file_name_pattern:

-'''
+DTCNFORCEPROGID, you do not need to specify this option. • EQAXOPT DTCNFORCEIP, then select one of the following options: YES NO • EOAXOPT DTCNFORCELOADMODID, then select one of the following options: YES NO • EQAXOPT DTCNFORCENETNAME, then select one of the following options: YES NO EQAXOPT DTCNFORCEPROGID, then select one of the following options: YES NO • EOAXOPT DTCNFORCETERMID, then select one of the following options: YES NO • EQAXOPT DTCNFORCETRANID, then select one of the following options: YES NO EQAXOPT DTCNFORCEUSERID, then select one of the following options: YES NO • EOAXOPT DYNDEBUG, then select one of the following options: ON OFF • EQAXOPT EQAQPP, then select one of the following options: ON OFF • EQAXOPT EXPLICITDEBUG, then select one of the following options: ON 0FF • EQAXOPT GPFDSN, 'file_name: EQAXOPT HOSTPORTS, range_of_ports: • EQAXOPT IGNOREODOLIMIT, then select one of the following options: YES NO • EQAXOPT LOGDSN, 'file_name_pattern:' Append, LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT LOGDSNALLOC, allocation_parameters: Append, LOUD if you want z/OS Debugger to display WTO messages, which helps you debug processing done by this command. • EQAXOPT MAXTRANUSER, number: